ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 code, so long as this formatting does not alter the value as accepted at the user code URI.
 For example, a client instance receiving the user code "A1BC3DFF" could choose to display this to the user as "A1BC 3DFF", breaking up the long string into two shorter strings.

+When processing input codes, the AS MUST transform the input string to remove invalid characters.
-In this example, the space in between the two parts would be removed upon its entry into the user code URI.
+In the above example, the space in between the two parts would be removed upon its entry into the interactive form at the user code URI.
+Additionally, the AS MUST treat user input as case insensitive.
+For example, if the user inputs the string "a1bc 3DFF", the AS will treat the input the same as "A1BC3DFF".
+To facilitate this, it is RECOMMENDED that the AS use only ASCII letters and numbers as valid characters for the user code.

 This mode is designed to be used when the client instance is not able to communicate or facilitate launching an arbitrary URI.
 The associated URI could be statically configured with the client instance or